DataDog/datadog-api-client-ruby/docs/v2/UsersApi.md

 List all users

 Get the list of all users in the organization.
-This list includes all users even if they are disabled or unverified.
+This list includes all users even if they are deactivated or unverified.

 ### Example